stephenbien/unittas/README.md

 - Write a feature test to check if your contact page returns a 200 status code [TESTED FOR 302]
 - Create a unit test to insert a user into the users table
 - Create a unit test to update the name of a user in the database to Steve Smith
-- Create a unit test to delete a user in the database
+- Create a unit test to delete a user in the database [TESTED FOR SAVE]